 Durham's Department of Philosophy is one of the most prestigious in the UK.
 It is a highly ranked and forward-thinking school that puts its students first.
 In this friendly community, you will have the opportunity to collaborate on joint research projects, making use of the Department's large grants.
 Students also have the opportunity to publish their own journals and can gain experience as a librarian, archivist or research assistant.

 The Department of Philosophy has the third highest post-graduate employment rate of all the departments at Durham University.
-94% of philosophy graduates at Durham secured employment or went on to further study within six months of graduation in 2017.

 Key skills from studying philosophy